Are coupons that help patients afford their co-pays a help – or a hindrance – in the age of innovative but costly prescription medications? A

 Accessing innovative cardiovascular drugs may soon get harder.
 A new publication from the Institute for Clinical and Economic Review, a drug price analysis group, assigns

-Physician organization urges lawmakers to prioritize access to safe, approved medications.
-WASHINGTON – The Alliance for Patient Access (AfPA) made the following statement
+Physician organization urges the Senate to reauthorize the bill before leaving for August recess WASHINGTON – The Alliance for Patient Access (AfPA) made the following statement

 Health plans are embracing biosimilars, a new Avalere Health study reveals.
 Eighty-one percent of health plans now cover at least one of the two biosimilars

 Long-awaited treatment for a movement disorder known as tardive dyskinesia could remain out of reach – unless an upcoming cost-effectiveness analysis acknowledges its value to

 Some wore shades, others “showed purple.”
 But advocates across the board used June’s Migraine & Headache Awareness Month to draw attention to a condition whose